-Take a look at the video messages about Journeying Together that we shared before the the kick-off from
+Take a look at the video messages about Journeying Together that we shared before the kick-off from

 STEP TWO: INTRA-CULTURAL CONVERSATIONS

 Intra-cultural conversations, where each cultural community can meet together to begin the discussion of some common questions and raise issues that they would like to bring to the intercultural table.
-These conversations are also a chance for each cultural community to gain the self-awareness, confidence (and in some cases, the humility) to share their cultural stories with others.
+These conversations are also a chance for each cultural community to gain the self-awareness, confidence (and in some cases, humility) to share their cultural stories with others.
 These are taking place from August to December 2020.